onurpe/astro-paper/src/content/blog/traditional-gardening-vs-soilless-gardening.md

 ---
 title: Traditional Gardening vs Soilless Gardening
-description: "## Traditional gardening and soilless gardening are two different approaches to growing plants, each with its own unique set of benefits and drawbacks."
+description: Traditional gardening and soilless gardening are two different approaches to growing plants, each with its own unique set of benefits and drawbacks.
 pubDatetime: 2023-04-03T22:15:16.730Z
+tags:
+  - soil
 ---

 ## Traditional gardening and soilless gardening are two different approaches to growing plants, each with its own unique set of benefits and drawbacks.